 Your accommodation: Scenic Suites Queenstown

 Scenic Suites Queenstown offers guests exquisite style, comfort and spectacular views over Lake Wakatipu and the Southern Alps.
-The hotel prides itself on its four star hospitality that will make your stay in Queenstown even more memorable.On this Lord of the Rings Glacier Explorers flight you'll fly through the land where many parts of the Lord of the Rings trilogy were filmed along with the chance to fly with our most experienced pilot, Alfie Speight, who was the principle filming pilot for the series.
+The hotel prides itself on its 4-star hospitality that will make your stay in Queenstown even more memorable.On this Lord of the Rings Glacier Explorers flight, you'll fly through the land where many parts of the Lord of the Rings trilogy were filmed along with the chance to fly with our most experienced pilot, Alfie Speight, who was the principal filming pilot for the series.

 Queenstown is well known for its adventure sports and activities but it also a great network of walking tracks and trails to suit all abilities and time frames.
 The department of conservation office located on Shotover Street can offer local advice on the conditions of walking tracks.